C2DH/ranketwo/_assignments/boder/02-analogue-digital.en.md

 One might wonder why students of a humanities discipline should learn about the obsolete technology of the wire recorder.
-The reason is to understand the difference between the physics of capturing sound in the analogue era and how this relates to the physics of digital technology.
-Practising digital source criticism is  more than  reflecting on the informational value of a historical source.
+The reason is that practising digital source criticism is more than reflecting on the informational value of a historical source.
 It also means considering the transmitter of information and its material qualities.
-Considering  the pervasiveness of digital information technology in our everyday life it is  important to understand the underlying physical phenomena and to be able to reflect on how the shift from analogue to digital affected our use of technology.
+Considering the pervasiveness of digital information technology in our everyday life, it is important to understand the underlying physical phenomena and to be able to reflect on how the shift from analogue to digital affected our use of technology.